postsharp/Metalama/conceptual/Aspects/Advanced/OverridingMembersRevisited.md

 ## Overriding events

-Overriding events is possible using the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideEventAccessors(Caravela.Framework.Code.IEvent,System.String,System.String,System.String,Caravela.Framework.Aspects.AdviceOptions)> method.
+Overriding events is possible using the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideEventAccessors(Caravela.Framework.Code.IEvent,System.String,System.String,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> method.
 It follows the same principles than `OverridePropertyAccessors`.

 It is possible to override the `add` and `remove` semantics of an event, but not yet the invocation of an event.
 Therefore, it is of little use and we are skipping the example.